ibuttimer/TeamPicker/README.md

 ├─ API.md               - API specification
 ├─ requirements.txt     - the dependencies to be installed, see Install dependencies ├─ teampicker.py        - main script
+├─ Procfile             - commands that are executed by the app on startup ├─ runtime.txt          - python runtime version
 ├─ src                  - backend application code
 │  └─ team_picker       - application code
 │     │  ├─ auth        - authentication code